GreatnessGrace/GreatnessGrace/README.md

 ## Services I Provide

-- Scalable web applications using React, Next.js, Angular, or any other stack you prefer.
+- Development of modern designed web applications using frameworks such as React, Next.js, Angular, or a stack of your choice.
-- Scalable backend development with Node.js.
+- Creation and maintenance of scalable backend systems utilizing Node.js.
-- Database development tailored to your needs, whether SQL or NoSQL.
+- Customized database development to meet specific requirements, including both SQL and NoSQL solutions.
-- Bug fixing for your code.
+- Comprehensive bug fixing and troubleshooting for existing codebases.
-- Converting your less optimized code into highly optimized code, including type safety and performance enhancements.
+- Optimization and refactoring of code to enhance performance, ensure type safety, and improve overall efficiency.

 ## 📬 Get in Touch